ChopsII/cpp-from-scratch/content/lessons/lesson2.md

 l-value and r-value are what are called *value categories*.

-A very rudimentary explanation of what an l-value and r-value is, is that an l-value can appear on the left-hand-side of an assignment expression, and an r-value usually only appears on the right-hand-side of an assignment expression.
+A very rudimentary explanation of what an l-value and r-value is, is that only an l-value can appear on the left-hand-side of an assignment expression, and an r-value usually only appears on the right-hand-side of an assignment expression.

 However, there are so many exceptions to this simple rule now that these are no longer used as the definition - and indeed the terms are further categorised into *pr-value*, *gl-value*, and *xvalue* - but I still find the left-hand-side and right-hand-side rule of thumb as a useful starting point to remember which one is which.

 Don't worry too much about fully understanding l-values and r-values just yet, there's plenty of professional C++ engineers who don't understand them, and it is very rare indeed to find one that understands them completely.